Shiloh (biblical city): History of excavations

 Soundings were first made in 1922 by Aage Schmidt.
 A Danish team led by Hans Kjær (overseen by W.F.
-Albright) excavated for three seasons between the years 1926–32.
+Albright) excavated between the years 1926 and 1932.
 A probe was done by Sven Holm-Nielson and Marie-Louise Buhl in 1963.
 An extensive excavation was done by Israel Finkelstein during the years 1981–84.
 Since 2006 further excavations have taken place there.
 Digs are currently run by Scott Stripling.
+Under international law an occupying power is not permitted to carry out archaeological excavations except to preserve or rescue a site.

 Finkelstein excavations

 Finkelstein's work established eight strata, ranging from Middle Bronze II to the Byzantine period.